- Architecture of Buffalo Bayou and The Cistern Houston, TX, United States

 Creating great "third places"

-Urban sociologist Ray Oldenburg defined third places as the “public places on neutral ground where people can gather and interact” as opposed to home and work.
+Urban sociologist Ray Oldenburg defined third places as the “buff on neutral ground where people can gather and interact” as opposed to home and work.
 Examples range from programmed urban spaces to civic destinations to mixed-use districts.
 Page’s goal for these places, regardless of their nature, is to create a user experience that is positive, distinctive and inspirational.

-A Plan for the "Beautiful Way"
+A plan for the "Beautiful Way"

 Civic spaces as economic engines